 Upon successful completion of this course, the students will be able to

-- 1. Describe about the different dosage forms and their formulation aspects - 2.
-Explain the advantages, disadvantages, and quality control tests of differentdosage forms - 3.
-Discuss the importance of quality assurance and good manufacturingpractices
+- 1. Elaborate different dosage forms and their formulation aspects - 2.
+Analyse the advantages, disadvantages, and quality control tests of different dosage forms - 3.
+Evaluate importance of quality assurance and good manufacturing practices - 4.
+Create different dosage forms

 COURSE CONTENT